SHARED SAFETY: Transforming Philadelphia’s Response to Relational Violence

 - establish a system that allows for safety, self-reliance, and wellbeing

 - assure people who act abusively are offered alternatives to violence

 Women Against Abuse and its partners are now working to implement these goals to create a truly coordinated community response to domestic violence in Philadelphia!

-Stakeholders meet bi-monthly to ensure plan progress, set policy, and provide a forum for discussion.
+More than 80 stakeholders meet bi-monthly to ensure plan progress, set policy, and provide a forum for discussion.
 Five sub-committees are each chaired by a health and human services organization and a victim’s services provider.

 Already, Shared Safety has had some important results, including commitments from public stakeholders to begin to change the way they collect data and information, to be trained, and to publicly articulate their support for survivors.
 Shared Safety was pivotal in the establishment of a central office to address domestic violence in Philadelphia by Mayor Jim Kenney in 2016.